-- 1. Create an empty queue

 - 2. Test whether the queue is empty

 - 3. Add (enqueue) a new latest element

 - 4. Examine the earliest element

 - 5. Delete (dequeue) the earliest element

-Specifying ADTs
+6. Specifying ADTs

-We saw that ADTs consist of a set of operations on a set of data values.
+We saw in Topic 1 that ADTs consist of a set of operations on a set of data values.
 We can specify ADTs by listing the operations (or methods).

 The lists of operations on the previous pages are very informal and not sufficient for writing code.
-For example, Test whether the queue is empty doesn't tell us the name of the method, what arguments it is called with, what is returned, and whether it can throw an exception.
+For example doesn't tell us the name of the method, what arguments it is called with, what is returned, and whether it can throw an exception.